 There is a seemingly neverending number of places to eat and drink in Barcelona and, although the cost of eating out in the city varies enormously depending on where and what you decide to eat, we’ve given you a rough guide of what average prices look like below.
 However, there are many hidden spots where you can find tapas for 1€, making the city far more affordable!
 Read our article on TAPAS IN BARCELONA!

 Barcelona certainly has no shortage of things for you to do and see besides lounging on the beach!
 During your visit be sure to make the most of seeing all of the history and culture that the city has to offer!
 Below we have listed some of Barcelona’s most popular attractions.

-Camp Nou: prices vary on the match category, however, they can be as cheap as 34€!
+CAMP NOU: prices vary on the matching category, however, they can be as cheap as 34€!

 Barcelona is a relatively ‘small’ city, covering an area of only roughly 100km², therefore, most of the city can be reached on foot.
 However, in the event that you are wanted to travel across the city another way, Barcelona has amazing public transport links with metro, bus and tram.

 A ticket from TMB (Transports Metropolitans de Barcelona) will give you access to all of these and there are many options available.
 The best one depends on the amount of time you will be spending in Barcelona and how much you plan on using public transport.

 T-casual (10 journeys): 11.35€